tolu360/react-native-google-places/READMEV2.md

 ##### iOS (requires CocoaPods)

 ##### Auto Linking With Your Project (iOS & Android)
-- This was done automatically for you when you ran `react-native link react-native-google-places`.
+- This was done automatically for you when you ran `react-native link react-native-google-places-api`.
 Or you can run the command now if you have not already.

 ##### Manual Linking With Your Project (iOS)
 - In XCode, in the project navigator, right click `Libraries ➜ Add Files to [your project's name]`.
-- Go to `node_modules` ➜ `react-native-google-places` and add `RNGooglePlaces.xcodeproj`.
+- Go to `node_modules` ➜ `react-native-google-places-api` and add `RNGooglePlaces.xcodeproj`.
 - In XCode, in the project navigator, select your project.
 Add `libRNGooglePlaces.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`.

 ##### Install CocoaPods Dependencies